imodeljs/frontend-sample-showcase/src/frontend-samples/snow-decoration-sample/README.md

-# Particle Effect - Snow
+# Particle Effect - Snow & Rain

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.

-This sample shows how to create a particle effect using snow as an example.
+This sample shows how to create particle effects using snow and rain as examples.

 ## Purpose